 Person Specification

 The following are the expected required or desired elements for candidates for the CPO role.
-In an application for the post and in the interview process we will be looking to you to provide examples that demonstrate how you meet these elements.
-This will inform scoring of applications.
+In an application for the post and in the interview process, we will be looking to you to provide examples that demonstrate how you meet these elements.
+This will inform the scoring of applications.

 Experience: